A speaker once started his seminar by holding up a $100 bill. “Who would like this $100 bill?” he asked.

-Yom Kippur is the one day of the year when we completely free ourselves of our physical limitations and embrace our angelic selves.
-This day embodies true t’shuvah, where we return to our ultimate root, to our spiritual and perfect selves.
-Chazal characterize Yom Kippur as the one day of the year where we each have the ability to become a mal’ach (angel).
-On this day, our lower selves and our physical urges are powerless: they cannot bring us down.
-They formulate this idea through the following g’matria: “HaSatan” – also referred to as the evil inclination, has the numerical value of 364.
-There are 365 days in the year (and in the lunar year, there are 355, plus the ten of Aseres Y’mei T’shuvah).
-Yom Kippur is the one day where the Satan, the Yeitzer HaRa, has no power over you, where you can fully transcend and experience angelic perfection.
+Yom Kippur is the one day of the year when we completely free ourselves of our physical limitations, embracing our angelic self.
+This day embodies true t’shuvah, when we return to our ultimate root, to our spiritual, perfect self.
+Chazal characterize Yom Kippur as the one day of the year when we have the ability to become a mal’ach (angel).
+On this day, our lower self and physical urges are powerless; they cannot bring us down.
+They formulate this idea through the following gematria: “ha’satan” – the evil inclination, has the numerical value of 364.
+There are 365 days in the year, but the Satan only has power on 364 of those days.
+Yom Kippur is the one day where the Satan, the Yeitzer HaRa, has no power over you.
+On this day, you can completely transcend and experience angelic perfection (Yoma 20a).

 Why Do We Fast?

-This is the deep secret of food.
-You need something to keep your soul attached to your body, some kind of “glue.”
-Eating food creates an energy that keeps your neshamah connected to your body.
+This is the powerful purpose of food.
+There needs to be something to keep your soul attached to your body, some kind of “glue.”
+Eating food generates the energy that keeps your neshamah connected to your body.
+That is why the lack of eating has the opposite effect.
 What happens when you don’t eat?
-You get faint.
+You become faint.
 What happens if you continue to fast?
 You will pass out.
-If you still don’t manage to eat, your soul will leave your body, and you will die.
-Eating keeps your soul connected to your body; it is what keeps you alive.
+And if you still don’t eat, your soul will leave your body and you will die.
+Eating maintains the connection between your soul and your body; it is what keeps you alive.

-This is the depth behind the phrase “u’mafli la’asos–Who performs wonders,” which we recite in our blessing after using the bathroom.
+This is the depth behind the phrase “u’mafli la’asos–Who performs wonders,” which we recite in Asher Yatzar (the blessing we recite after using the bathroom).
 What “wonder” are we referring to?
-Many commentaries (such as the Beis Yosef) suggest that the wonder is the fact that our soul, infinitely transcendent, can paradoxically remain connected to our bodies, a physical, finite vessel.
-We mention this specifically after using the bathroom because we have just filtered out the unneeded parts of what we ate or drank, the mechanisms of which create the connection between body and soul.
+The Beis Yosef suggests that it is the wonderous paradox that our soul, infinitely transcendent, can remain connected to our bodies, a physical, finite vessel.
+We mention this specifically after using the bathroom because we have just filtered out the unneeded parts of what we ate or drank, the very means of forging the connection between body and soul.

 We can now understand the concept of fasting, especially on the day of Yom Kippur.
-On Yom Kippur, we are attempting to be mal’achim – to transcend the physical world.
-Therefore we fast, allowing our soul to somewhat transcend our body, enabling us to experience one day of living in an angelic state.
+On Yom Kippur, we attempt to live as mal’achim, completely transcending the physical world.
+We therefore fast, allowing our soul to somewhat transcend our body, enabling us to experience one day of living in an angelic state.

 This principle sheds light on all the isurim of Yom Kippur.
-We don’t engage in physical relations because Yom Kippur is a day of transcending the physical aspects of human experience.
-This is also why we don’t wash ourselves or wear perfume, as we avoid engaging our physical bodies at all.
-There is, however, one halachah that still remains elusive, requiring elucidation: Why do we remove our shoes on Yom Kippur?
+We don’t engage in the physical world because Yom Kippur is a day of transcending the physical aspects of human experience.

 The Opportunity of Yom Kippur

-This is the unique opportunity that Yom Kippur represents: to transcend, to experience the infinite.
+This is the unique opportunity that Yom Kippur presents: to transcend, to experience the infinite.
 Unlike other fast days, it is not a day of suffering and mourning, but one of spiritual transcendence.
 As the famous quote goes: “On Tish’ah B’Av, who can eat?
 On Yom Kippur, who needs to?”
-This is why the Rambam states that on Yom Kippur we “rest” from eating.
-This is not a day of prohibition and suffering; it is one of completely embracing the spiritual, tapping into our absolute root, our truest sense of self.
+This is why the Rambam (Hilchos Sh’visas HeAsor 1:4) states that on Yom Kippur we “rest” from eating.
+This is not a day of prohibition and suffering, it is one of completely embracing the spiritual, tapping into our absolute root, our truest sense of self.

 Preparation for the Year to Come